ibm-cloud-docs/cloud-databases/index.md

 - {{site.data.keyword.databases-for-enterprisedb_full}} is a PostgreSQL-based database engine optimized for performance, developer productivity, and compatibility with Oracle.
 For more information, see the [{{site.data.keyword.databases-for-enterprisedb}} documentation](/docs/databases-for-enterprisedb){: external}.
 - {{site.data.keyword.databases-for-mysql_full}} is fully managed MySQL relational database service.
 For more information, see the [{{site.data.keyword.databases-for-mysql}} documentation](/docs/databases-for-mysql){: external}.
 - {{site.data.keyword.messages-for-rabbitmq_full}} is an open source multi-protocol messaging broker.
 For more information, see the [{{site.data.keyword.messages-for-rabbitmq}}documentation](/docs/databases-for-redis){: external}.
 - {{site.data.keyword.databases-for-etcd_full}} is a distributed reliable key-value store for the most critical data of a distributed system.
-For more information, see the [{{site.data.keyword.messages-for-etcd}} documentation](/docs/databases-for-etcd){: external}.
+For more information, see the [{{site.data.keyword.databases-for-etcd}} documentation](/docs/databases-for-etcd){: external}.

 ## {{site.data.keyword.databases-for}} CLI plug-in
 {: #about-cli}